Obarun/66/doc/tree.md

 Services associated with the tree are switched to the *tree* marked current or to the `%%default_treename%%` in other cases.
 The state of services remains unchanged during the switch.

-Tree dependencies, including required by dependencies, are managed.
-For instance, if `treefoo` is required by `treebar`, the dependencies of `treebar` are adjusted, removing `treefoo` as a dependency.
+Tree dependencies, including required-by dependencies, are managed.
+For instance, if `treefoo` is required-by `treebar`, the dependencies of `treebar` are adjusted, removing `treefoo` as a dependency.
 This adjustment is done recursively, ensuring all interdependencies are updated.
 Therefore, the entire tree dependency graph is reconstructed.

 #### Options